DavidChristianto/Assignment2pbp/README.md

 1. First of all run "python manage.py startapp mywatchlist" on the terminal (on the directory of my local repository) to create a new app.
 2. write "urls.py" to the application to add the mywatchlist URL path, so it can be accessed via http://localhost:8000/mywatchlist or by running the command python3 manage.py runserver on the local terminal.
 3. Add class item "mywatchlist" in the models.py, with 5 attributes: watched, title, rating, release date, and review.
-4.Make initial_mywatch_data.json file inside of a folder "fixtures" that contain data for that webpage, which are 10 movies.
+4. Make initial_mywatch_data.json file inside of a folder "fixtures" that contain data for that webpage, which are 10 movies.
-5.Added multiple functions in "views.py" that allowed the data to be represented via XML, HTML, and JSON.
+5. Added multiple functions in "views.py" that allowed the data to be represented via XML, HTML, and JSON.
 The functions also be added in the 'urlpatterns' list found in "urls.py"
-6.after that, edit the Procfile so it would migrate the models and load the data(JSON file) when it deployed.
+6. After that, edit the Procfile so it would migrate the models and load the data(JSON file) when it deployed.
-7.lastly, pushed the local repository onto GitHub(add, commit, push), and it automatically deployed in Heroku.
+7. Lastly, pushed the local repository onto GitHub(add, commit, push), and it automatically deployed in Heroku.

 ## Introduction